-The nature of the crisis of today requires solutions.
+The nature of the crisis, today, requires solutions.
 The Left, across the world, cannot sit back and watch as the crisis of today continues to divide and destroy the world.
-All of the great events of the last few decades — the collapse of the Soviet Union in 1991, the rise of Neo-Liberalism, the War on Terror, the Afghan War, the Iraq War, the crisis of 2007, the crisis of 2008, the crisis of Neo-Liberalism, the crisis of the EU, the Arab Revolutions of 2011, the rise of the Right, the decline of the Left, and the environmental crisis — show the need for an active Left, and a Socialist Left.
+All of the great events of the last few decades — the collapse of the Soviet Union in 1991, the rise of Neo-Liberalism, the War on Terror, the Afghan War, the Iraq War, the crisis of 2007, the crisis of 2008, the crisis of Neo-Liberalism, the crisis of the EU, the Arab Revolutions of 2011, the rise of the Right, the decline of the Left, and the environmental crisis — show the need for a new Left, and a Socialist Left.
 We cannot look at the world, today, and simply believe that the world will fix itself.
-The Right are advancing today — and the Left are in full retreat.
+The Right is advancing today — and the Left is in full retreat.
 If we are to ever overcome the crisis of our times — to overcome Capitalism and to establish Socialism — we must understand the crisis, and work to build a better Left.
 In our times it is vital that we find ways to build a new Left, and a better Left.
 The nature of the crisis requires a better Left, and a better struggle for Socialism.
 This is the only way that we can solve the crisis of our times — with a better struggle for Socialism.

 The world, today, is a product of the social struggles of the past.
 The struggle for Socialism, in the past, has led to the struggle for Socialism today.
 The struggle of the 20th century has led to the struggle of the 21st century.
 Every Socialist who is active in the struggle for Socialism, today, knows that the struggle is shaped by the successes and defeats of the past.
 Morris, himself, knew this.
 He understood that the struggle for Socialism exists as part of history — and as part of the development of history.
 Our struggle, today, is ultimately the result of the struggle of the past.
 This struggle might not be ideal, but it is the struggle that we have inherited from the past.
 It is the duty of every Socialist to make the best of the times in which we live, in order to continue the day-to-day struggle for Socialism.
 The struggle for Socialism, as Morris understood the struggle for Socialism, is the struggle to achieve real human liberation.
 This means that the struggle for Socialism, in the end, is to achieve a real humanity — a better humanity.
 Morris can still inspire us for that type of struggle for Socialism.